afborchert/astl-c/README.md

 ```

 Note that we specify the to be matched syntax subtree
-only to the detail necessary.
-We insist of a _declaration_
+only to the level of detail which is necessary.
+We insist, for example, on a _declaration_
 subnode within a _for_ node.
 However, we do not specify
 how the first subnode of the declaration looks like.
 Instead we let it be bound to the variable _specifiers_.
 Next comes the _init declarator list_ along with an
-_init declarator_ with just a _declarator_ but not
+_init declarator_ with just one _declarator_ without
 an _initializer_.
 Here we do not go into further
-detail regarding the _declarator_ we just let the subnode
+detail regarding the _declarator_ as we just let the subnode
 be bound to a variable of that name.
 Within the action
-to be executed for matching subtrees we can access all
+for matching subtrees we can access all bound variables
+that are named within the tree expression.

-bound variables.
-The predefined function _location_
+As above, the predefined function _location_
-simply delivers the source location range of the corresponding
+delivers the source location range of the corresponding
 syntax tree.

 Unfortunately this tree expression does not work in the